adip730/WebApp8136/README.md

       - Run the command `git clone [Copied URL]`

 **Build instructions**
+  - Navigate to location of cloned repository/downloaded project in your command line/terminal
+  - Run the command `npm run build` to build the source code as an executable application

 **Installation of actual application**
   - Navigate to location of cloned repository/downloaded project in your command line/terminal